hardian-health-code/full-stack-dev-2024/task_description.md

 These assumptions and decisions guided the development and helped address both functional and potential performance considerations for future scalability.

 # Provide below any suggestions or recommendations for how you would expand on this functionality further.
-# Suggestions and Recommendations for Expanding Device Search Functionality

 ## 1. Full-Text Search
 - **Suggestion**: Add full-text search for `device_name` and `manufacturer_name` to allow partial matches and improve search accuracy.
 - **Technology**: Use Django’s `SearchVector` or integrate Elasticsearch/PostgreSQL `tsvector`.